-A few weeks ago we published details about the new bike brand and their first bike frame – the Vulture.
+A few weeks ago we published details about a new bike brand and their first bike frame -the Fearless Vulture.
 The Brighton based company had us quite excited as, on paper at least, the Vulture frame and fork looked like a seriously good bargain.

 With gravel/adventure/monstercross (delete as applicable) being all the rage, every bike brand under the sun wants a slice of the coolest, trendiest cake right now.
 As befits all new commodities, prices can be high and occasionally the quality less so.
 Such is the pressure to have a stake in the game.

 Fearless are marketing a Reynolds steel frame and fork, for under £500.
 That alone deserves attention, but how does it measure up in the real world?

 Fearless owner and designer, Tim Cokayne rocked up at our offices aboard a freshly built example for us to play with.
 As the Vulture is frame and fork only at the moment, we won’t spend too much time concentrating on the build kit.
 It was an eclectic mix of Shimano XT, 105 and Ultegra, rolling on a set of Hope XC wheels.
 Tyres were 700x45c WTB Riddler.

 Tim’s cycling background started with mountain biking in the early ’90s.
 When ‘Adventure’ eventually took hold of him, he started to ride greater distances, culminating in cycle tours of the US, Asia and Europe.